Fuji Safari Park: See Wild Animals With Mt. Fuji in the Background!

 [Happo Onsen] Shiga Swiss Inn

-Shiga Swiss Inn, located in the middle of the ski slopes such as Higashidateyama Ski Resort and Happo Bunadaira Ski Resort, is a hotel that underwent a major renovation in November 2019.
-In addition to the 66 guest rooms, there is also a large hall and seminar hall, which are also used for training camps and workcations.
-The front desk has a warm wood-like interior, and in the winter, the fireplace is lit to warm your cold body to the core.
+Located in the middle of the slopes of Higashi-Tateyama Ski Resort and Happo-Buna-daira Ski Resort, Shiga Swiss Inn is a hotel that underwent a major renovation in November 2019.
+In addition to 66 guest rooms, the hotel also has a large hall and seminar hall, making it suitable for use as a training camp or workcation.
+The front desk has a warm wood-like interior, and in winter, a fireplace is lit to warm you to the core.

-The hot spring is Hatsubo Onsen, which is said to be the oldest natural hot spring in Shiga Kogen.
-There is a spacious indoor bath for both men and women, as well as an open-air bath with a panoramic view of the Northern Alps.
-The hot springs are also popular with skiers and snowboarders who enjoy snow activities on the nearby slopes, as they accept day trip bathers on certain days of the week.
+The hot spring is Happo Onsen, said to be the oldest natural hot spring in Shiga Kogen.
+There are spacious indoor baths for both men and women, as well as an open-air bath with a panoramic view of the Northern Alps.
+In addition, day-trip bathing is also available on certain days of the week, making it a popular hot spring with skiers and snowboarders who have enjoyed snow activities at the nearby slopes.

 Phone number: 0269-34-3456

-Nozawa area where you can enjoy visiting 13 public baths
+Nozawa area where you can enjoy 13 outdoor baths

-Nozawa Onsen is famous as a hot spring resort where you can visit 13 public baths scattered throughout the hot spring town.
-The outdoor bath, which has been protected by the villagers since the Edo period under a system called Yu-Nakama, is 100% natural hot spring water.
-Even though it is an outdoor bath, it is always maintained and kept clean.
+Nozawa Onsen is famous as a hot spring resort where you can visit 13 outdoor baths scattered around the hot spring town.
+The outdoor baths, which have been protected by villagers under a system called "Yunakama" since the Edo period, are 100% natural hot spring water.
+Even though they are outdoor baths, they are always managed, so the bathrooms are kept clean.

-Also, at Nozawa Onsen, don't forget about the ``onsen eggs'' that are cooked using the heat of the hot springs.
-Some public baths have pots for making hot spring eggs.
-Please buy eggs at a shop in the hot spring town and give them a try.
+Also, don't forget about "onsen tamago" (hot spring eggs), which are cooked using the heat of the hot springs at Nozawa Onsen.
+Some public baths are equipped with kettles for making onsen tamago (hot spring eggs).
+Buy some eggs at a shop in the hot spring town and give them a try.

 [Nozawa Onsen] Nozawa Onsen Hotel

 Nozawa Onsen Hotel, which owns the source of Nozawa Onsen, is located in the center of Nozawa Onsen town.
-The wood stove in the lobby is lit in winter, creating a relaxing atmosphere.
-Please heal the fatigue of your journey while watching the flickering flames.
-We have rooms with open-air baths, Japanese-style rooms, and Western-style rooms, so you can choose according to the number of people and your purpose.
+The wood stove in the lobby is lit in the winter, creating a relaxing atmosphere.
+Relax and unwind after a long day of travel while watching the flickering flames.
+There are rooms with open-air baths, as well as Japanese-style and Western-style rooms, so you can choose according to the number of people and purpose of your stay.

-Nozawa Onsen Hotel is proud of its hot springs.
-You can enjoy hot springs flowing straight from the source, which change color depending on the season and time.
-Nozawa Onsen was once known as a hot spring inn, and many people still visit it today for medical purposes, as it is said to have a variety of benefits.
-Refresh your body and soul with the freshest spring water.
+Nozawa Onsen Hotel is most proud of its hot springs.
+You can enjoy the waters flowing directly from the source, whose color changes depending on the season and time.
+Long ago, Nozawa Onsen was known as a hot spring resort, and many people still visit for medical purposes, as the various health benefits are expected.
+Refresh your body and mind with the freshness of the source water.

 Address: 7923-3 Toyosato, Nozawa Onsen Village, Shimotakai District, Nagano Prefecture